Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 This is really a project that makes a person think of Spring.
 You'll find the instructions for this flower pot project at Craft Ideas.
 Consider this as a Spring or Summer centerpiece starter.

 Cut Out + Keep gives directions on how to make your own beads.
 Once you have the beads made, you'll find lots of things to make with them.
 If you make enough of them, think about a beaded curtain.
 Cool!

 I can just see these cute fish as a decoration in an elementary classroom.
 Help the teacher make some of these by finding the directions on the Filth Wizardry site.
 I'd love to see these rainbow fish hanging in an elementary school library.

 It's amazing what folks will dream up.
-Now, why hadn't I thought to use the top of a plastic bottle to make a plastic bag sealed and pourable?
-So easy and so practical, find the instructions on the apartment therapy site.
+So easy and so practical, find the instructions on the Ornament Shop site.

 45. Cookie or Cupcake Packaging